Industry standards for measuring clicks and video impressions/viewability

 Google filters for invalid traffic on an ongoing basis, and will review any business partners that receive high amounts of invalid traffic.
 Partners who continually receive high amounts of invalid traffic may have their account suspended or closed.

-AdWords reports the total number of clicks, the total number of impressions, and subsets of this data (e.g., clicks, impressions, and clickthrough rates, by campaign, ad group, and keyword) to advertisers, and similar data corresponding to site statistics to publishers.
-AdWords Express reports the total number of clicks, the total number of impressions, and subsets of this data (e.g., clicks, impressions, and clickthrough rates, by device and property) to advertisers.
-The scope of the audit process covers the click and advertiser reporting for AdWords and AdWords Express.
+AdWords reports the total number of clicks, the total number of impressions, and subsets of this data (e.g., clicks, impressions, and clickthrough rates, by campaign, ad group, and keyword) to advertisers, and similar data corresponding to site statistics to publishers..
+The scope of the audit process covers the click and advertiser reporting for AdWords.
 These figures may fluctuate to an extent during the course of the month and are not considered finalized until they are frozen at month end.
 After this time, the reported clicks will not be adjusted, however, credits may be given to advertisers if Google deems it appropriate.

 Comprehensive unit test procedures are utilized to ensure the accuracy of reported data in the AdWords and AdSense frontends.
 These are the primary mechanisms utilized to ensure that data from backend databases are conveyed accurately in user-facing reports.
 In addition, user feedback is carefully monitored to discover and correct any errors which may make it through to a release.
 Numerous automated systems are in place to ensure the proper operation of all machines and software reporting data to AdWords users.
 The content of the reporting, however, is primarily verified through the aforementioned unit tests and user feedback.